-Get involved with the world’s leading financial markets research centre.
+Get involved with the world’s leading health markets research centre.

-The CMCRC is a preeminent research and development organisation that provides thought leadership and break-through technology solutions for capital and insurance markets.
+The CMCRC is a preeminent research and development organisation that provides thought leadership and breakthrough technology solutions for capital and health markets.
 The CMCRC invites members of the financial services industry and organisations dealing with health claims to become research partners.
-We also invite parties interested in the application of Natural Language Processing and Trading Algorithm development and evaluation to join us.
+We also invite parties interested in the application of Natural Language Processing and Trading Algorithm development and evaluation to join us

 The CMCRC’s infrastructure is provided at no additional charge to industry partners, thereby increasing the economic value derived from the partnership with the CMCRC.